 RAM and Laptop’s Performance

 On the other side, having a large RAM size in cases your usage doesn’t exceed it has no significant positive impact on overall performance of the system.
 True, having larger RAM than needed won’t hurt.
-SuperFetch technology included in Windows 8 and 7 will make use of it.
+SuperFetch technology included in Windows 7, 8, and 10 operating systems will make use of it.
 SuperFetch monitors which applications you run often and pre-loads them into free RAM space.
 This enables faster loading of commonly used software, without reducing multitasking performance of already opened programs.

-Other RAM characteristics such as latencies and single-channel versus dual-channel RAM configurations are maybe important for PC enthusiasts who want to make use of every bit of PCs’ potential, but they don’t impact performance in a meaningful way for the vast majority of laptop users.
+Other RAM characteristics such as latencies and single-channel versus dual-channel RAM configurations are maybe important for PC enthusiasts who want to make use of every bit of PCs’ potential.
+But, these specs don’t impact performance in a meaningful way for the vast majority of laptop users.
 In short, if other parameters are the same, lower latency and use of dual-channel memory setups (i.e. 2 x 4GB versus 1 x 8GB) are better.
+As a side note, dual-channel memory can noticeably improve gaming capabilities of a laptop if it relies on integrated graphics for gaming, as opposed to dedicated video cards.

-As for RAM upgrades, it’s important to know there are different types of SODIMM memory, such as DDR3, DDR3L, or older DDR2 and DDR.
+As for RAM upgrades, it’s important to know that there are different types of SODIMM memory, such as DDR4, DDR3, DDR3L, or older and discontinued DDR2 and DDR.
 If you plan to upgrade RAM in your laptop these differences are of a crucial importance, since RAM modules have to be compatible with the device you’re upgrading.
-To find out which RAM module you need for an upgrade, you can check out online compatibility tools, such as this one by Crucial.

 Have a comment, question, or user review?
 Share it with us in the comment section below.